David McMillan (footballer)

 David McMillan (born 14 December 1988) is an Irish former professional footballer who played as a forward for UCD over two spells, St Patrick's Athletic, Sligo Rovers, St Johnstone, Hamilton Academical, Falkirk and Dundalk over two spells.
 He is currently the League of Ireland's all-time leading scorer in the UEFA Champions League and was joint top-scorer in the 2016–17 UEFA Champions League qualifying phase and play-off round.
 McMillan has also been named League of Ireland Premier Division Player of the Month on three occasions.

-His older brother, Evan is also a footballer and they were teammates at UCD, St Patrick's Athletic and Sligo Rovers.
-In addition to playing football, McMillan is also a qualified architect.
+His older brother, Evan McMillan was also a footballer and the pair were teammates at UCD, St Patrick's Athletic and Sligo Rovers.
+In addition to his football career, McMillan is also a qualified architect.

 Club career

-Early Years
+Early years

 Between 2000 and 2007, McMillan attended Wesley College, Dublin where he studied for his Leaving Cert.
 As a schoolboy he played for Templeogue United and Mount Merrion Youths.
 He initially attended UCD games when Templeogue United supplied the club with ballboys.
 Mount Merrion Youths were effectively UCD's schoolboy team and his brother Evan also played for them.